W G Habershon M E Habershon

 J H Hogan

 Edward Hogwood worked as a designer for J Powell and Sons in the company’s earlier years, though few windows can be attributed to him with certainty and very little is known about him.
 There is an Edward Hogwood who was born in Bermondsey in 1829/30 who appears in the records once only, in the 1861 census for the same area, where he is described as a painter and artist.
-However, that can only be seen as an outside possibility unless more information becomes available.
+However, though quite plausible, he can only be a possibility unless more information becomes available.

 Memorials: Funtington; Westbourne